Phaedra (mythology): Phaedra alone acts upon her illicit desires

-Theseus was angered by Hippolytus's supposed actions, and cursed his son with one of the three wishes granted to him by Poseidon.
+In the more traditional version of the story, Phaedra is the primary cause of misfortune in the tale.
+In the story, Phaedra falls in love with her stepson Hippolytus and decides that she will try to entice him into a sexual relationship.
+However, Hippolytus refused because he was a follower of Artemis, and had sworn to preserve his virginity.
+Phaedra was humiliated when he refused her advances.
+However, she was aware of the consequences she would suffer if Theseus learned about her actions.
+She lied to her husband and claimed that Hippolytus attempted to rape her.
+Theseus was angered by Hippolytus's supposed actions and cursed his son with one of the three wishes granted to him by Poseidon.
 Poseidon granted this wish.
 While Hippolytus was riding in his chariot along the seashore, Poseidon sent up a monster or sea-bull from the sea, which scared the horses.
 The horses panicked and began to run off with the chariot, dashing it to pieces.
 Hippolytus, who was tangled in the reins, was dragged to death.

 In the end, Phaedra's treachery is discovered, and she hangs herself.